MD2Korg/CerebralCortex-Vagrant/README.md

+# CerebralCortex-Vagrant

+Cerebral Cortex is the big data cloud companion of mCerebrum designed to support population-scale data analysis, visualization, model development, and intervention design for mobile sensor data.

-# Vagrant configuration for installing Cerebral Cortex
+Vagrant configuration for installing Cerebral Cortex.

-This repository is ideal for developers and engineers to install the Cerebral Cortex framework.
+You can find more information about MD2K software on our [software website](https://md2k.org/software) or the MD2K organization on our [MD2K website](https://md2k.org/).

+## Install

 This configuration has been tested on Ubuntu 17.10.

 1. To install Vagrant and dependencies

 ```
 $ sudo apt install virtualbox virtualbox-dkms virtualbox-guest-additions-iso
 $ wget https://releases.hashicorp.com/vagrant/2.0.1/vagrant_2.0.1_x86_64.deb
 $ sudo dpkg -i vagrant_2.0.1_x86_64.deb
 ```